(A) Fence wire products. Rolls of fence wire products shall be sold by:

 (I) Softwood lumber applies to softwood boards, timbers, and dimension lumber that have been dressed on four sides, but shall not apply to rough lumber, to lumber that has been matched, patterned, or shiplapped, or to lumber remanufactured or joined so as to have changed the form or identity, such as individual assembled or packaged millwork items.

-(l) Representation: A "representation" shall be construed to mean any advertisement, or invoice that pertains to the sale of lumber.
+(l) "Representation" means any advertisement or invoice that pertains to the sale of lumber.

 (2) Identity: Advertisements shall include a declaration of identity that specifies the grade or grades, and species or species group and whether the lumber is unseasoned (green) or dry.

 (3) Quantity: Representations shall be in terms of the number of pieces, the minimum dressed width and thickness, the length of individual pieces, or the lineal footage, except that:

 (a) The use of recognized nominal dimensions, such as but not limited to those specified in table 1, shall be allowed in lieu of the minimum dressed sizes.